Wiffleball Rule Book

 - If both teams are missing the same amount of male/female players.
 Both teams can agree to cancel the automatic outs.

-- A late arriving player may be inserted into the bottom of the order, only if the batting rotation has not gone full rotation.
+- A late arriving player may be inserted into the bottom of the order, at any time during the game.
 A late player may immediately enter the field on defense.

 - The commissioner will provide each team with T-shirts for all teams.
 All players should wear their team shirts for each game.